Use online tables for real-time feature serving

 1. Create a feature serving endpoint.

-3. Use the tool in the LangChain agent to retrieve relevant data.
+3. Use the tool in a LangChain agent or similar agent to retrieve relevant data.

-4. Create a model serving endpoint to host the LangChain application.
+4. Create a model serving endpoint to host the application.

 Notebook examples